-The pre-release material will be made available to Centres six months before the examination.
-It will also 1 be reproduced in the question paper.
+1 The pre-release material for Paper 2 will be made available to Centres the January before the June examination, and the July before the November examination.
+It will also be reproduced in the question paper.
 Candidates are not permitted to bring any prepared material into the examination.